Introduction to Hospitality and Facilities Management

 - Describe hotel and restaurant planning and development processes.

-Basic Requirements
+1. Basic Admission Requirements

 - High School Completion: Applicants must have a high school diploma or an equivalent qualification.